neuronsimulator/nrn/docs/python/programming/math/vector.rst

     in which the values of vsrcdest on entry to the method are used as source values by the method to compute values which replace the old values in vsrcdest.
-The return value is simply an additional reference to the same Vector.
+The return value is simply an additional reference to the same Vector; this can be used to chain multiple operations together in a single line.

     Beginning with NEURON 7.7, Vectors support arithmetic operations; e.g. one can write ``v1 = v2*s2 + v3*s3 + v4*s4``.